lc19997/goimap/README.md

 # go-imap-notmuch

-:bangbang: | This software is experimental, and use at your own risk.
+:bangbang: | This software is experimental, use at your own risk.
 Please make a backup of your Maildir and notmuch database before trying to use this.
 :---: | :---